ashrafkhanofficial/superstore-sales-analysis/README.md

 - Perform more advanced analytics using **Python (pandas & matplotlib)**.

 ## 📂 Files
-- `cleaned superstore.xlsx` – The Excel workbook with the analysis.
+- `analysis of superstore.xlsx` – The Excel workbook with the analysis.